KevinChen2211/cosc2299_sept_2023_team_final/README.md

 ![convert CRLF to LF](LineEnd.png)

 ## Backend (Not recommended)

-- Delete any unused services (i.e. backend/movies).
-They are there only for an initial reference.
-- Use [Spring initializr](https://start.spring.io/) to create your (micro)services
-- Place any new backend service in its own directory (i.e., backend/<service-name>)
+- cd into backend/(seperateAPI)
+- Confirm you can run your applicaiton (./mvnw package && java -jar target/[accountAPI]-0.0.1-SNAPSHOT.jar)
-- Confirm you can run your applicaiton (./mvnw package && java -jar target/[microservice]-0.0.1-SNAPSHOT.jar)
+- Confirm you can run your applicaiton (./mvnw package && java -jar target/[productAPI]-0.0.1-SNAPSHOT.jar)

 ## Frontend (Not recommended)
 - cd into frontend/